remirror/remirror/support/website/blog/2020-09-14-chainable-commands.md

 }
 ```

-When the commands call `state.tr`, they will be accessing the shared transaction that is provided by remirror.
+When the commands call `state.tr`, they will be accessing the shared transaction that is provided by **remirror**.

 So converting the `deleteTable` command from `prosemirror-tables` is possible with the with the following code snippet.